LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 This will help your mentors access your code more easily and will help you practice a valuable industry skill.

-Set up your own Github account `here <https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home>`__. or if you already have an account `sign in here <https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fsignup%3Fref_cta%3DSign%2Bup%26ref_loc%3Dheader%2Blogged%2Bout%26ref_page%3D%252F%26source%3Dheader-home>`__.
+Set up your own GitHub account `here <https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home>`__. or if you already have an account `sign in here <https://github.com/login?return_to=https%3A%2F%2Fgithub.com%2Fsignup%3Fref_cta%3DSign%2Bup%26ref_loc%3Dheader%2Blogged%2Bout%26ref_page%3D%252F%26source%3Dheader-home>`__.

-When you click a link to the Git notebooks in the instructions, it will take you to the repository page and will look something like this.
+When you click a link to the GitHub notebooks in the instructions, it will take you to the repository page and will look something like this.

 .. figure:: figures/gitrepo.png
-   :alt: The fork button on a Github repository.
+   :alt: The fork button on a GitHub repository.

 In the upper right corner your will see the fork button, when you click it a pop-up with accounts to choose from appears:

 .. figure:: figures/forkrepo.png
-   :alt: Popup with github accounts.
+   :alt: Popup with GitHub accounts.

 Choose your account: